-Many artists releasing their own recordings can't obtain clearances -- either because they can't get the music publisher to respond to their phone calls or because they can't afford the fees.
+Many artists releasing their own recordings cannot obtain clearances, either because they cannot get the music publisher to respond to their calls and requests or because they cannot afford the fees.

 What is the risk of going without a clearance?
 Using a music sample without clearance is always risky.
-However, as a practical matter, if you only sell recordings at shows and don't make more than one thousand copies, your risk is reduced.
+However, as a practical matter, if you sell recordings only at shows and do not make more than one thousand copies, your risk is reduced.
 The owner of the source recording will be unlikely to learn of your samples.
-However, if your recording becomes popular at clubs or on the radio, or if a major label wants to pick it up, you'll have to deal with sample clearance, and might face consequences for your initial failure to do so.
+However, if your recording becomes popular at clubs or on the radio, or if a major label wants to pick it up, you will have to deal with sample clearance, and might face consequences for your initial failure to do so.

 Reducing the risks.
 If you use an uncleared sample, you can lower your risks by: